Migrate from AzureRM to Azure PowerShell Az

 - Install the Az module

-With AzureRM uninstalled and your scripts working with the latest AzureRM version, now is the time to enable the compatibility mode for the Az module.
+With AzureRM uninstalled and your scripts working with the latest AzureRM version, the next step is to enable the compatibility mode for the Az module.
 Compatibility is enabled with the command:

 Enable-AzureRmAlias -Scope CurrentUser